How Donors Read Your Letters: Insights From a Philanthropy Expert

 If they’re donors, they already know who you are and already like you.
 Talking too much about yourself will do more harm than good.

 Saying, you are not your donor is true, but it barely scratches the surface of the many differences in how you and your donors or prospects experience your fundraising message.
 Your appeals will find far greater success if you can stop thinking so much about what you want to say and focus more on what your donors and prospects want to hear.
+This is where engaging a fundraising consultant makes the difference.
+A philanthropy expert ensures your donor letters do more than land in a mailbox — they inspire trust, spark emotion, and motivate meaningful gifts.

 Return to Insights & Events